Oasis-jun/COMP2008J-8/README.md

 ## Team Members and Contributions
 **Zerui Zhan**

-Write code for **view** functionality
+- Write code for **view** functionality

-Contributed key ideas
+- Contributed key ideas

-Design the architecture of the project
+- Design the architecture of the project

-participated in code reviews, and optimized performance
+- Participated in code reviews, and optimized performance

 **Jiajun Li (21207296)**

-Write code for **control** functionality
+- Write code for **control** functionality

-Maintained the document
+- Maintained the document

-participated in code reviews, and optimized performance Provide valuable feedback
+- Participated in code reviews, and optimized performance

+- Provide valuable feedback

 **Weilun Zhou**

-Write code for **model** functionality
+- Write code for **model** functionality

-participated in code reviews, and optimized performance
+- Participated in code reviews, and optimized performance

-Provide valuable feedback
+- Provide valuable feedback

 **Ziqi Wang**

-Write code for **view** functionality
+- Write code for **view** functionality

-participated in code reviews, and optimized performance
+- Participated in code reviews, and optimized performance

-Provide valuable feedback
+- Provide valuable feedback

+## Branches Explanation
+1. **main** branch:
+   - Contains the majority of the project's updates and changes.
+   - The main branch represents the definitive version of the project.

+2. **control** branch:
+   - Initially included some code related to the project's control.
+   - This branch is no longer actively used but is preserved to retain the project's history.

+3. **model** branch:
+   - Initially included some code related to the project's model.
+   - This branch is no longer actively used but is preserved to retain the project's history.

+4. **view** branch:
+   - Due to the view component being developed in the later stages of the project, code updates were not pushed to this branch.
+   - This branch is no longer actively used.

 **Enjoy playing the Monopoly Deal Cards game!**